anna099/hegel/self-consciousness/3-stoicism-skepticism-unhappy.md

 > separated in Scepticism.
 It is the religion of the sublime in which the
 > essential and the inessential are most firmly opposed to each other, but in
 > which they are also shown in their reciprocal necessity.[^93]

+Why *Judaism* specifically?
+Does Christianity not also estrange the believer from God, reducing human life to the unhappy experience of lack?
+To be sure, there are important Christian philosophers who characterise the unhappy consciousness.
+For instance, Augustine addresses his *Confessions* to a God that is 'incorruptible'; in his conversion, Augustine is led to a realisation -- a 'single truth [which] was the only weapon with which I could try to drive from my mind's eye all the unclean images which swarmed before it' -- namely, 'that what remains constant is better than that which is changeable ... the incorruptible is better than the corruptible'.[^94] Pascal is even closer to Hegel's description of the unhappy consciousness, claiming that 'Man's greatness lies in his capacity to recognize his wretchedness'.[^95] Just like Hegel's unhappy subject, Pascal positions his unhappiness as a successor to stoicism:

+> The stoics say: 'Go back into yourselves.
+There you will find peace.'
+And it
+> is not true.
+Others say: 'Go out, look for happiness in some distraction.'
+And
+> that is not true.
+Illness is the result.
+Happiness is neither outside us nor
+> within us.
+It is in God, and both outside and within us.[^96]

+Nonetheless, two things (in my judgment) make Judaism a more appropriate representative of the unhappy consciousness, at least in its first stage.
+Firstly, and most simply, Judaism chronologically precedes Christianity.
+Thus, any consciousness of the separation of humanity and divinity in *Christianity* can be seen as a derivation of Jewish thought.
+For Jean Hyppolite, Judaism was the foremost representative of this separation-thinking; he's reported to have said during wartime that 'insofar as we seek the universal, we are all Jews'.[^97] Secondly, one of the crucial events in Christianity -- the incarnation of God as Jesus -- marks a *denial* of this separation, as God (the unchangeable) takes the changeable form of a man, who undergoes the greatest act of finitude in the crucifixion.